SimplifyJobs/backend-take-home/README.md

 - `poetry run mock`: This is the mock grading server that you will be consuming as part of the problem.
 - `poetry run pytest`: Run the tests.

+If you are using PyCharm, run configurations have been provided for you for both the app and mock server.

 ## Challenge

 You can find the challenge description in the [`CHALLENGE.md`](https://github.com/SimplifyJobs/backend-take-home/blob/master/CHALLENGE.md) file.